wenewzhang/mixin_network-nodejs-bot2/README4.md

 ExinCore don't know who you are because ExinCore only know your client's uuid.

 ### Pre-request:
 You should  have created a bot based on Mixin Network.
-Create one by reading [Nodejs Bitcoin tutorial](https://github.com/wenewzhang/mixin_network-nodejs-bot2).
+Create one by reading [Nodejs Bitcoin tutorial](https://github.com/wenewzhang/mixin_network-nodejs-bot2/README.md).

 #### Install required packages
-As you know, we introduce you the **mixin-csharp-sdk** in [chapter 1](https://github.com/wenewzhang/mixin_labs-csharp-bot/blob/master/README.md), assume it has installed before, let's install others here.
+As you know, we introduce you the **mixin-node-client** in [chapter 1](https://github.com/wenewzhang/mixin_network-nodejs-bot2/README.md), assume it has installed before, let's install others here.

 ```bash
   yarn add fast-csv inquirer msgpack5 path pem-file
 or
   npm i fast-csv inquirer msgpack5 path pem-file
 ```

 #### Deposit USDT or Bitcoin into your Mixin Network account and read balance
 The ExinCore can exchange between Bitcoin, USDT, EOS, ETH etc. Here show you how to exchange between USDT and Bitcoin, Check the wallet's balance & address before you make order.